Academic Policies and Procedures

 B. Withdrawal from the Institution

-A student withdrawing from UTS is asked to notify in writing the Director of Student Life and the Registrar.
+A student withdrawing from HJI is asked to notify in writing the Director of Student Life and the Registrar.
 Students may be asked to consult with the Provost in person.
-If a student extends his/her leave of absence for more than 2 terms, it is considered to be a withdrawal from the Seminary.
+If a student extends his/her leave of absence for more than 2 terms, it is considered to be a withdrawal from the School.

 Grading is a professor's attempt to evaluate objectively a student's achievement in relation to the stated aim of a course.
 Evaluation is based on papers, examinations, class participation, and completion of other stated assignments or course objectives.
 Grades are recorded by letter, and are understood as follows: